microsoft/azure-pipelines-yaml/design/resources-scenarios.md

 ### TODO: rollback/redeploy scenario

+### TODO: retry (deployment fails)
+(re-get the exact same snaps of each resource)

+### TODO: pipeline (or run) was deleted, is my artifact linking to an environment preserved?
+(external tracing system vs relying on pipeline data)

+### TODO: resources participating in cleanup
+(e.g. notify ACR when the pipeline goes away so container can go away)

+### TODO: retention tracking
+(because a deployment happened, add a lock to retain the resource)

+### TODO: work items and commits tracked through to the environment

 ### Integration with other systems
 - I have a deep investment in my Jenkins infrastructure and don't want to upend all that (yet).
 But, I want to power my deployments with Azure Pipelines.
 - I can set up a Jenkins resource just as easily as I set up other resources.
 - Azure Pipelines can trigger and track artifacts produced by Jenkins.
+- Additionally, Jenkins offers up the JIRA work items which were included in the build of this artifact.

 Here, "Jenkins" stands in for any other CI provider.
+"Work items" and "changes" are first-class entities for any upstream CI provider.
 In fact, the model can be generalized to any artifact provider: Artifactory or MyGet could also be a valid source.
 Resources are third-party extensible -- first by way of tasks, but perhaps also into YAML syntax.